Living on the edge: Phase transitions in convex programs with random data: Conic integral geometry and the statistical dimension

 We continue with a selection of more sophisticated results from conic integral geometry.
 These formulas provide detailed answers, expressed in terms of conic intrinsic volumes, to the geometric questions posed at the beginning of Section~\ref{sec:intr-conic-integr}.
-For this discussion, we introduce a family of geometric functions that also plays a key role in our analysis.
+To state the first result, we introduce a family of geometric functions.

 \begin{definition}[Tropic functions] Let $L_k$ be a $k$-dimensional subspace of $\R^d$.
 Define

 where $\vct{\theta}$ is uniformly distributed on the unit sphere in $\R^d$. \end{definition}

 Basic geometric reasoning reveals that $I_k^d(\eps)$ is the proportion of points on the sphere $\sphere{d-1}$ that lie within an angle $\arccos(\sqrt{\eps})$ of the subspace $L_k$.
 Our terminology derives from the approximate geographical fact that the tropics lie within a fixed angle ($23^\circ \, 26'$) of the equator; the usual term \term{regularized incomplete beta function} is longer and less evocative.